RULES & GUIDELINES

 Lifts

 Refers to any movement where both feet leave the floor with the assistance of one’s partner.
 A lift can be a sequence of acrobatic movements in which one dancer lifts, and in many cases, holds their dance partner above the floor.
 A lift is considered an elevation in which both feet are off the floor at some point during the move, and any part of the body of one dancer touches the body of the other to assist.
-For back-to-back lifts to be considered only one trick they need to flow seamlessly and purposefully from one element to the other, and they should not occupy more than 2 counts of 8 (16 beats).
-It will not be considered as a lift when the dancer raises both feet on their own without contact with the other dancer.

 Props